evenevan/hyguard/README.md

 The following contains the information for the average individual looking to gain the protection of this project:

  - [Invite](https://discord.com/api/oauth2/authorize?client_id=841021942249422868&permissions=268528720&scope=bot) my Discord Bot to a server or join a server with it
  - Type **,setup**
-   --You can do this in DM's if there is a conflicting bot with the same prefix
+   - You can do this in DM's if there is a conflicting bot with the same prefix
  - Follow the setup instructions
-    -- You must have joined Hypixel before
+   - You must have joined Hypixel before
-    -- Use the 24 hour time system for the login time/logout time questions
+   - Use the 24 hour time system for the login time/logout time questions
  - Read over the instructions in the channels that are created
  - Type ,log to have the bot start monitoring your account
  - Use **,help <command>** to see its usage and description
  #### Optional
  - Try out **,whitelist** & **,blacklist** for added protection and safeguards
  - Try out **,advanced logintime** which turns offline logins into repeated alerts

 ## Issue(s)